Shiv-Expert2503/Game_Dev/README.md

 # Project Title: Advanced 3-D Hand Tracking Module

 ## Description:
 Revolutionize hand tracking without the need for expensive 3-D devices like Leap Motion.
 Our cutting-edge project leverages the power of computer vision through MediaPipe, `enabling precise [x, y, z] coordinate capture using just a standard 2-D webcam`.
-Why invest in costly hardware when our solution provides comparable accuracy?
+Why invest in costly hardware when our solution provides comparable accuracy? `The Demo of it is shown below!`

 ## Key Features: